Michael Sachs

 Head of ML Platform Nov 2018 - Mar 2019

-• Founded and scaled the ML infrastructure team, building tools on GCP to manage model and data versioning (via DVC), reducing model iteration cycle time by 80%.
+• Founded and scaled the ML infrastructure team on GCP, implementing model/data versioning (DVC) and CI/CD pipelines — cutting model iteration cycles by 80%.

-• Designed and deployed end-to-end inference systems for production pricing models, cutting latency by 50% and reducing system failures by 96%.
+• Designed and deployed low-latency inference systems for production pricing models, reducing latency by 50% and increasing reliability by 96%.

 Radius Intelligence